SamSherrill/games-comparison/current-dev-plans.md

 **NEW BUG: Glowostent changed their username & maybe profile image.
 They no longer appear in the header, and might be causing errors in later searches because of the problems caused.
 For example: The "shared by" & "owned by" label in the header is getting switched.
 This all might be because we don't have a process for updating user info if it changes after that unique user was originally imported into the db.
 This may not be the case, because wouldn't the old username & pic load?**

+- THIS PROBLEM IS: The persona names don't match in the specific problem case mentioned.
+This is because the user changed their persona name, but not their vanityUrl.
+We are trying to figure out how to use UPSERT, or something like it.

 - Documentation
     - Partially DONE: Improve ReadMe
         - Needs more thorough instructions (update once site instructions are written)